Tharunakula/Home-Assignment-4/README.md

       labels.
     * ent.start_char: The starting character index of the entity in the original sentence.
     * ent.end_char: The ending character index of the entity in the original sentence.

+**Q3: Scaled Dot-Product Attention**

+**1.softmax(x) Function:**

+    * Computes the softmax function in a numerically stable way by subtracting the maximum value before exponentiation.
+This prevents potential overflow issues.
+    * Normalizes the exponentiated values into a probability distribution.

+**2.scaled_dot_product_attention(Q, K, V) Function:**

+    * Takes the Query (Q), Key (K), and Value (V) matrices as input.
+    * Calculates the dot product of Q and the transpose of K (K.T) to measure the similarity between each query and key.
+    * Scales the result by the square root of the key dimension (d) to prevent the dot products from becoming too large.
+    * Applies the softmax function to the scaled dot products to obtain the attention weights.
+These weights represent the importance of each key-value pair for each query.
+    * Computes the weighted sum of the values (V) using the attention weights.

+**3.Test Case:**

+    * Provides example Q, K, and V matrices to demonstrate the usage of the scaled_dot_product_attention function.
+    * Calls the function with these inputs and prints the resulting attention weights and output.

+**Q4: Sentiment Analysis using HuggingFace Transformers**

+**1.Import pipeline:**

+    * Imports the pipeline function from the transformers library.
+    * The pipeline function simplifies the process of using pre-trained models for various NLP tasks.

+**2.Load sentiment analysis pipeline:**

+    * Creates a sentiment analysis pipeline using pipeline("sentiment-analysis").
+    * This downloads and loads a pre-trained model suitable for sentiment analysis (e.g., DistilBERT, RoBERTa).
+    * The loaded pipeline is assigned to sentiment_pipeline.

+**3.Input sentence:**

+    * Defines the sentence to be analyzed: "Despite the high price, the performance of the new MacBook is outstanding."

+**4.Perform sentiment analysis:**

+    * Passes the input sentence to sentiment_pipeline to get the sentiment prediction.
+    * The result is a list, and [0] retrieves the prediction for the first (and only) sentence.
+    * The prediction is a dictionary with keys like "label" (e.g., "POSITIVE", "NEGATIVE") and "score" (confidence).

+**5.Print the result:**

+    * Prints the predicted sentiment label and its confidence score, formatted to four decimal places.